Debjit1122/debjit1122/README.md

 ### 🔹 Flowstack — Commerce Intelligence Platform
 An **AI-first commerce intelligence platform** designed to help businesses **understand, operate, and optimize their commerce stack** across channels.

-Flowstack focuses on turning raw operational data into **actionable insight**, rather than just dashboards.
+Flowstack focuses on turning raw operational data into **actionable insight**, not just dashboards.

 **Key areas**
 - Unified view of products, orders, customers, and vendors